shurunxuan/IGME-601-2181-Team-C/doc/CodingStandards.md

   > _Camera Tool_: __PASSED__.
 MD 11/2; __FAILED__.
 VS 11/2
 6. If the test failed, fill the `Notes` and comment in the pull request;
 7. If the test passed, approve the pull request;
-8. Any review that doens't follow this process will be dismissed.
+8. Any review that doesn't follow this process will be dismissed.

 Branch `Test-Doc` will be merged into `master` after all stories in the sprint pass the test before the end of the sprint.